Marriott to expand further into home-sharing

 Marriott says it also guarantees hotel-like standards that are often missing in home-sharing, such as Wi-Fi, crisp white sheets, bath amenities, baby cribs and smoke alarms.
 Airbnb has tried to tackle that problem with user reviews and its Plus program, which highlights rentals that meet higher quality standards.
 But the sheer volume of properties makes it difficult to police them all.

 Hotels have struggled to determine the right path into the home-sharing market.
-Hyatt invested in Oasis, a luxury home-sharing site, in 2017, but said the company was struggling to grow because of regulatory hurdles.
+Hyatt invested in Oasis, a luxury home-sharing site, in 2017, but said regulatory hurdles hampered Oasis’s growth.
 The companies parted ways last year.

 AccorHotels bought home-sharing site Onefinestay in 2016 but has struggled to make money on it.
 Choice Hotels, like Marriott, partnered with property management company RedAwning and gets a cut of every property booked.